Recognition for Rise & Shine Blog.

 The 7 top skills that Google (and many other employers) now look for in employees are: being a good coach, empathy and collaboration, communicating well, social awareness, critical thinking, problem-solving and connecting complex ideas.

-These are exactly the skills we develop through Rise & Shine Debating, along with other vital skills for 21st century success in life and learning.
+Rise & Shine Debating is laying the foundation for these skills along with other vital skills for 21st Century success in life and learning.

 Parent of Natalie, debating student